-The important aspect is to understand the kind of content that can work with your target audience and provide them with the right mix of content on a consistent basis from the wide range of content that can make the audience engaging.
+The critical aspect is to understand the kind of content that can work with your target audience and provide them with the right mix of content consistently from the full range of content that can make the audience engaging.
 The idea is to understand one has to create engaging content to make an impact on Facebook.
-Even non-viral websites can do Facebook marketing but one has to understand the kind of content it needs to create.
+Even non-viral websites can do Facebook marketing, but one has to understand the kind of content it needs to create.

 5. Free Stuff & Giveaways

 Free stuff and giveaways can help any business to get those initial set of customers that any business needs online.
 It is one of the best methods to get good reviews selling at Amazon India.